wbradford2001/SpartanIGBot/README.md

 # SpartanIGBot
 This is an instagram bot that allows users to enter a target account (an account similar to the one they want to increase the followers of) and it then likes the first 3 posts of that account.
+To run the bot, simply call the handler(target, amountOfFollowers) function from retrieveUsernames.py and then run pollQueue.py.
+Handler gathers the specified amount of followers from the target account and pushes to an AWS queue. pollQueue.py polls the queue and likes the first 3 posts of each account.